UK Micromouse Line Follower Rules April 2019

 - Except for the battery pack, the handler shall not make any addition, removal, replacement or change to the hardware of a Line Follower during a contest.
 It is however permissible to make minor repairs.

 - A Line Follower shall not exceed 25 cm in overall length, 25 cm in overall width and 20 cm in overall height.

 The Line Follower racetrack

 - The track is laid out using a white 19mm line on a black base.
-Tracks may consist of small tiles or large boards.
+Tracks may consist of small tiles, large boards or it may be printed on a vinyl sheet.
 Refer to Fig. 1 for a typical range of shapes that will be used to build the track.

 - :Fig. 2 is an example of a possible competition racetrack.

 - The racetrack shall comprise of straight lines and arcs within the confines of the base- board(s).
 The base board must be large enough to contain a 1.5m start straight.